BAO miscalibration cannot rescue late-time solutions to the Hubble tension: Introduction

 These concerns constitute grounds for caution when interpreting conclusions on beyond-$\Lambda$CDM models based on BAO data.
 These concerns have been invoked, albeit somewhat hand-wavingly, as a potential loophole in the ``no-go theorem'' precluding post-recombination solutions to the Hubble tension.
 In other words, the following question remains completely open:\\ \textit{Should one assume from the start a fiducial cosmology \textbf{vastly} different from} $\mathit{\Lambda}$\textit{CDM, would the recovered $\alpha$s and associated cosmological inference be strongly affected?} \\ To the best of our knowledge, such an analysis has never been performed in full generality.
 In fact, it is worth noting that the aforementioned studies~\cite{Xu:2012hg,BOSS:2016sne,Sherwin:2018wbu,Carter:2019ulk,Heinesen:2019phg,Bernal:2020vbb,eBOSS:2020uxp,Pan:2023zgb,Sanz-Wuhl:2024uvi,DESI:2024ude,Nadal-Matosas:2024dun,DESI:2025qqy} have only tested the stability of the BAO pipeline against the assumption of individual fiducial cosmological models, in all cases considering small ``perturbations'' away from the best-fit $\Lambda$CDM model.
 For obvious reasons of practicality, no attempt has been made to cover the much larger space of general fiducial cosmologies potentially deviating significantly from $\Lambda$CDM in the post-recombination Universe.
+This self-consistency problem was first strongly highlighted in Ref.~\cite{Anselmi:2022exn}, which showed that standard BAO analyses may rely on ``untested extrapolations'' to explore the parameter space far from their fiducial flat $\Lambda$CDM assumption.
+The same work cautions that these extrapolations may not be entirely self-consistent, recommending that traditional BAO methodologies be validated across the full range of models and parameters over which their results are quoted~\cite{Anselmi:2022exn}.
 Therefore, the question of whether or not the assumption of a fiducial cosmology in BAO analyses constitutes a loophole to the Hubble tension ``no-go theorem'', remains an open one to which a definitive answer (or an explicit counterexample) is yet to be provided.